xmarquez/democracyData/README.md

 Note that some functions in this package can be quite slow: generating a full democracy dataset (including downloading Freedom House, Polity, WGI, and Reign) or applying `country_year_coder` to a large data frame both can take some time.
 Suggestions to accelerate the code are welcome.

-`country_year_coder` fails to give correct answers in some weird edge cases.
-(Mostly involving Yugoslavia, Germany, or Vietnam).
+`country_year_coder` fails to give correct answers in some weird edge cases mostly involving Yugoslavia, Germany, or Vietnam.
 If you run across any of these cases, let me know.